Vek17/TabletopTweaks-Base/README.md

-        Profane ascention now works corectly for dexterity and strength based characters DR Rules now more closely follow the tabletop rules Favorite Metamagic Bolster can now be picked
+        Profane ascention now works corectly for dexterity and strength based characters DR Rules now more closely follow the tabletop rules Favorite Metamagic Bolster can now be picked You can no longer full attack after moving while mounted Haramaki now counts as light armor for effects that depend on it (can still be equiped without proficency)

     Reworks the following Mythic Paths:
         Aeon